-We will acknowledge receipt of your report within five working days.
-It may take longer if your report is sent during a public holiday.
-If your initial report does not include enough evidence, we will get in touch to ask you to provide more evidence.
+Our Compliance professionals will acknowledge receipt of your message.
+If your initial report does not include enough information / evidence, we will get in touch to ask you to provide more information / evidence.

 You will receive an individual case number after filing your report.
-This number will allow you to track the progress of your report after logging into our system.
+This number will allow you to track the progress of your report after logging into the Speak Up system.
 Please follow up your report.

-Each report we receive is studied carefully.
-We will open a case if your report is credible and includes enough evidence.
-We will then assign the case to our Market Compliance Officer in most cases.
+Each report is reviewed carefully.
+We will open a case if your report includes minimum actionable information and evidence.
 The investigation will be led by our Market Compliance Officer in the region/country where the incident is said to have taken place.

 4. Confidential investigation

-The investigation will be handled with consistency and confidentiality – we will only involve people who need to be involved.
+The investigation will be professionally and confidentially handled– we will only involve people who need to be involved.
 Our Compliance Officers may conduct confidential interviews with employees, contractors or anybody they feel is relevant to the investigation.

 5. Decision and reply to you

-After reviewing all the findings of our investigation, we will decide if a breach has taken place, and, if the case, take action.
+After reviewing all the findings of our investigation, we will decide if a violation has occurred, and take action as appropriate.
 You will be informed accordingly.